The edge x of a cube is measured with an error of at most 0.5%. W... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Differential error analysis involves using calculus to approximate the change in a function's output based on small changes in its input.
-For a function f(x), the differential df represents the approximate change in f due to a small change dx in x.
-This concept is crucial for understanding how measurement errors propagate in calculations, such as finding the volume of a cube.
+Differential approximation is a method used to estimate the change in a function's value based on the change in its input.
+For a function f(x), the differential df is approximately f'(x)dx, where f'(x) is the derivative and dx is the small change in x.
+This concept helps in estimating errors in measurements.

 Recommended video: